gwoosoft/RestaurantsAPI/README.md

 - /getAllCuisines
 - /getTopRestaurantsBasedOnRating
-- /more query is coming..
+- /more APIs are coming..
 Thinking about having a service where ML gives recommendation based on what user went in the past by adding more field in an existing DB

 **Not in this respository**
 - Elastic Search Usage - Still thinking about whether to use Elastic Search or not for caching purpose.
 Initially it was used for chatbot where a user query to get 3-5 restaurants per cuisine.